The Panama Papers, which made headlines across the world in 2016, represent the biggest data leak in the history of journalism.

 Bastian Obermayer was the man who received the first batch of documents that sparked this unprecedented investigation.
-He's a reporter at Süddeutsche Zeitung in Munich and the global head of the Panama Papers investigation with his colleague Frederik Obermaier and coordinated the team with the ICIJ.
+He's a reporter at Süddeutsche Zeitung in Munich, started the worldwide Panama Papers investigation with his colleague Frederik Obermaier and coordinated the team with the ICIJ.

 For this conversation, he’ll be joined by Sydney journalist Neil Chenoweth, who has published outstanding work on the Australian Panama documents for the Australian Financial Review.
 The pair will talk secret sources and stashpiles of the rich and famous with host Nassim Khadem.